 On April 15, Governor Newsom announced one-time disaster relief assistance for undocumented Californians impacted by COVID-19, who are ineligible for most other forms of pandemic assistance, including direct assistance under the CARES Act and unemployment insurance.

-More information about the disaster relief assistance can be found on the Disaster Relief Assistance for Immigrants Program Information page.
+This program ended June 30, 2020.
+No more applications are being accepted.
+More information can be found on the Disaster Relief Assistance for Immigrants Program Information page.